Asbestos Cancer Guide

 Asbestos-Related Lung Cancer

-According to the Occupational Safety and Health Administration (OSHA), lung cancer, which is one of the most prevalent types of cancers globally, is also one of the greatest risks for American workers exposed to asbestos.
+According to the Occupational Safety and Health Administration (OSHA), lung cancer, one of the most prevalent types of cancer globally, is also one of the greatest risks for American workers exposed to asbestos.

-Thousands of workers die each year as a result of asbestos-related lung cancer, and these numbers are expected to increase as more people begin to hit the timeline in which asbestos-related symptoms start to show up.
+Thousands of workers die each year due to asbestos-related lung cancer, and these numbers are expected to increase as more people begin to hit the timeline in which asbestos-related symptoms start to show up.

 One of the most significant differences between asbestos-related lung cancer and mesothelioma is that individuals who smoke cigarettes, pipes, or cigars are much more likely to develop asbestos-related lung cancer.
 Still, smoking doesn’t factor into an increased risk of mesothelioma.